trivenijigicherla/myproject/README.md

 # myproject
-this is my first Git Repository
+this is my first Git Repository.
+Author - Triveni Jigicherla